Here are all the national parks in Louisiana that you need to visit!

 The New Orleans Jazz National Historical Park is another renowned national park in Louisiana and hands down one of the best places to visit in the south.

 It is situated in the neighborhood of Treme in New Orleans in the vicinity of the French Quarter.
+(Great option if you don’t feel like going on a day trip from New Orleans to visit a national park!)

 A remarkable characteristic of this park, which is different from all the other national parks in Louisiana, is the site’s relationship with music.